 Residents' rights under the Residency Agreement; and

-The availability of information to Residents from EOEA and other sources regarding available legal assistance and assistance in relocation.
+The availability of information to Residents from EOAI and other sources regarding available legal assistance and assistance in relocation.

-: Right of Entry by EOEA and Contracting Agencies
+12.11: Right of Entry by EOAI and Contracting Agencies

-Any duly designated officer or employee of EOEA shall have the right to enter and inspect, at any time without prior notice, the common areas and office areas of any Assisted Living Residence for which an Application has been received or for which Certification has been issued.
+Any duly designated officer or employee of EOAI shall have the right to enter and inspect, at any time without prior notice, the common areas and office areas of any Assisted Living Residence for which an Application has been received or for which Certification has been issued.

 Any Application shall constitute permission for such entry and inspection.
 Inspections of any Unit shall be with the oral or written consent of the Resident.

-: Penalties for Uncertified Operation
+12.12: Penalties for Uncertified Operation